hmrguez/Hermes/docs/literature_review.typ

     ]
 )

+_Addendum: The design implemented is not exactly the same as the one in the diagram since the services used are not the same technologies but rather equivalents, however the core idea is the same._

-Essentially what they achieved was to split the ETL process into several services: ingestionService, filteringService, processingService and presentingService, each handling its respective
+Essentially what they achieved was to split the ETL process into several layers: Data Source Layer, Filtering Layer, Processing Layer and Serving Layer, each handling its respective tasks and possibly decomposing into several microservices, one for each subtask